 I'm not talking about the outdated macho definition of power such as having "power over" someone or having "power through" something difficult.
 Not that power.
 I'm also not talking about the confidence and bold courage we earn as we feel our fears and take steps anyway.
 I'm referring to the power that comes from living a life in line with our values, knowing our goals, and the REAL reasons we want to accomplish them.

 It's the electric current fueled by our soul.
 It's that inner knowing of what we want, what we are here to do, and why that gives you the feeling that you can do anything.
 Unfortunately, all too often, we give our power away or hide it.
 We've become really good at finding creative ways to do it.
 For example, we say "I think" rather than "I know."
-Can A Woman Be Both Powerful And Feminine?
+Life Coach: Can A Woman Be Both Powerful And Feminine?

 Here are some common ways you may give your power away or hide it: